-Through an intensive program in Washington, D.C., students will be given a rare experience to hear from and speak directly with ACLU lawyers, lobbyists, community activists, and policy experts working to defend the civil rights and civil liberties critical to a free and open society.
-In classroom sessions, lectures, and policy debates, students will explore the complex nature of issue advocacy, legal strategy, and real world political decision making in Washington, D.C.
+Through an exciting interactive platform and online curriculum, students will be given a rare experience to hear from and speak directly with ACLU lawyers, lobbyists, community activists, and policy experts working to defend the civil rights and civil liberties critical to a free and open society.
+Through panel discussions, lectures, and policy debates, students will explore the complex nature of issue advocacy, legal strategy, and real world political decision making.

 Key program elements will include: